nananananate/personal-website/me/resume-backend.md

   - Implemented GraphQL which simplifies all our REST endpoints into 1 endpoint, making complex queries up to 500% more efficient
   - Created CI/CD pipelines to automated documentation building and testing
   - Identified SQL vulnerabilities

+### *Computer Network Technician*, [Advanced Power and Energy Program](http://apep.uci.edu) (2018-10 — Present)

+Maintained, troubleshooted, and deployed over 100 machines.
+  - Inspected and repaired XML documents to recover research, saving 3 weeks of work for students
+  - Wrote powershell scripts to create technical reports and deploy for over 100 machines.
+This automation makes weekly tasks 3 times faster.
+  - Authored easy-to-follow guides to teach new softwares to over 100 users.
+  - Debugged Python software to resume monitoring of utilities in dozens of on-campus facilities.

 ## PROJECTS